soilwise-he/Soilwise-Project-Backlog/README.md

 Any questions or comments related to this documentation, please provide as 'issue' and it will be looked at and integrated into documentation

-## 4 aspects to be used for backlog
+## 1. Four aspects to be used for backlog
 - _Repository_: contains issues, one or more repositories per technical component (pragmatic approach)
 - _Issue_ (within repository): use as measurable task/ticket to breakdown requirement, preferably with acceptance criteria
 - _Discussion_: more a concept/ an aspect that has to be discussed for future development; when becoming more scoped/tangible, set up new issue and refer to discussion to keep issue (ticket) clean